timroes/www.timroes.de/content/posts/elasticsearch-queries.md

 to just have an entry per real domain.
 What you want is that Elasticsearch doesn't analyze the values in your documents.

-Therefor you need to define a mapping for your index manually.
+Therefore you need to define a mapping for your index manually.
 This isn't covered in that tutorial, but have a look at the [official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html).
 If you specify `index: not_analyzed` in the mapping the inverted index for the *title* field would look as follows: